 *** A Materia Medica is a list of specific symptoms each homeopathic remedy causes and therefore what it can be used to treat

 **** Our favorite is Maesimund Panos’ book called “Homeopathic Medicine at Home”

 Think of how much time, missed work or school, trouble, pain and suffering you can save yourself, your family members and even friends when you have your own homeopathic remedy kit and a little homeopathic prescribing knowledge?
 And if you don’t have the prescribing knowledge or you can’t resolve it on your own, you know who you can call in your time of need J.

 When Christina first met her husband in 2004, she knew right away that homeopathy was the "magic bullet" she'd been searching for the past decade.
-She immediately began her homeopathic studies and clinical apprenticeship that ended in 2012 with the birth of the couple’s fourth child.
+She immediately began her homeopathic studies and clinical apprenticeship that ended in 2012 with the birth of the couple’s fourth child (they now have 5).
 She worked as the office manager for his practice from 2004 – 2009.
 Although motherhood has taken a front seat to becoming a practicing homeopath, she takes every opportunity to keep her homeopathic pencil sharp.
 She and Manfred truly practice what they preach and live a homeopathic lifestyle.
-Christina is in charge of communications for HomeopathicAssociates.com and will on occasion, take acute homeopathic cases.
-She has been Director of TheHomeopathicCollege.org since it reopened in 2007, where she serves as a teacher, student adviser and develops curriculum.
+Christina is in charge of communications for HomeopathicAssociates.com and will, on occasion, take chronic and acute homeopathic cases.
+She has been Director of TheHomeopathicCollege.org since it reopened in 2007, where she serves as a teaching assistant, student adviser and develops curriculum.
 She is the author several articles and numerous publications.